anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 But, the contents of this header will at best be an IP address that came from the discovery process.
 The pledge MUST therefore ignore the Host: header when it processes requests, and the pledge MUST NOT do any kind of name-base virtual hosting using the IP address/port combination.
 Note that there is no requirement for the pledge to operate it's BRSKI-PRM service on port 80 or port 443, so if there is no reason for name-based virtual hosting.

+5. Note that an Extended Key Usage (EKU) for TLS WWW Server authentication cannot be expected in the pledge's IDevID certificate.
+IDevID certificates are intended to be widely useable and EKU does not support that use.

 # History of Changes [RFC Editor: please delete] {#app_history}